-- Known Data Limitations and Significance (if any):
+Date of Initial Data Quality Assessment: N/A. Known Data Limitations and Significance (if any):

 - Validity: No known limitations.

 - Reliability: No known limitations at the regional distribution centers.
-Systems for collecting and calculating shelf-life and expiry data in country warehouses vary by country and may change over time.
+Systems for collecting and calculating shelf-life and expiry data in country warehouses vary by country and may change over

 - Timeliness: No known limitations.

 - Precision: No known limitations.

 - Integrity: No known limitations.